smartdevicelink/sdl_evolution/proposals/0188-get-interior-data-resumption.md

 In the case that after reverting the subscription, there is no application subscribed to a certain module type, SDL should send `GetInteriorData(IsSubscribe=false)` to HMI and clear cache for this module type.
 Interior vehicle data resumption error handling should follow the same rules as regular vehicle data resumption error handling.

+## SetInteriorVehicleData behaviour changes:
+In case if mobile send `SetInteriorVehicleData (subscribe=true, moduleType=MODULE1)`, but the application is already subscribed on `MODULE1` module type the resultCode should be `WARNING` because of double subscription and info should contain information if an app is already subscribed.

 ## Potential downsides

 N/A